 You'll need a minimum of 300 UCAS points and a 2:1 degree in any subject to be considered by the firm.
 Those who haven't graduated yet should be on track to attain a 2:1.
-Applicants kick things off by completing a short online form.
+Applications start with a short online form.
 Those who impress on the form are then invited to complete an online assessment.
-Candidates who wow at this stage will be invited to attend a half-day assessment centre at one of SPB's offices, which involves an interview and a presentation.
+A select number of candidates will then be invited to attend a half-day assessment centre at one of Squire Patton Boggs’ offices, which involves an interview and a presentation.
 Vacation scheme offers are made from here.

 The vacation scheme

 During the vac scheme, students spend time in a department and attend regular presentations.
 There are social events too, such as dinners, bowling excursions and quiz nights.
 As with vac schemes anywhere, don't forget that you'll be on show at all times.
-No need to get paranoid, but remember to show yourself off at your best whenever you can.
+There’s no need to worry about this, just simply show yourself off at your best whenever you can.
 All vac schemers are automatically considered for a training contract and have a final interview on their penultimate day of the scheme.

 How to wow

-According to training principal Giles Chesher, "we're looking for character and individuality.
-Everyone's very bright.
+Training principal Giles Chesher tells us: “We're looking for character and individuality.
 Roughly half of our trainees got Firsts, but that's not the be-all and end-all.
-We want to see your personality shining off the page of your application."
-That said, he's quick to add that you shouldn't come across as "wacky or anything ludicrous like that."
+We want to see your personality shining off the page of your application.”

 So who exactly is (or rather was) Patton Boggs?